novicatepic/OOS-Virtual-Memory-App/README.md

-# OOS-Project
+# Operating System Course Project

-This project is about different algorithms which allow the user to work with virtual memory.
-Algorithms which are implemented are FIFO, LRU, Second Chance, LFU and Optimal algorithm.
+This project focuses on various algorithms that enable users to interact with virtual memory.
+The implemented algorithms include FIFO, LRU, Second Chance, LFU, and the Optimal algorithm.

-Applications allows user to specify number of memory frames and number of memory references.
-After that, user inputs pages (numbers) and selects one or more algorithms and simulation starts.
-Results are shown to the user.
-Besides results, number of page faults are displayed to the user.
-Page faults represent efficiency of concrete algorithm.
-In OOS-PROJEKTNI.pdf there is a picture which shows how simulation should look.
+The application allows users to define the number of memory frames and the quantity of memory references.
+Following this, users input page numbers and select one or more algorithms, initiating the simulation process.
+The results, along with the number of page faults, are presented to the user.
+Page faults serve as a measure of the efficiency of each specific algorithm.
+A visual representation of the simulation can be found in the "OOS-PROJEKTNI.pdf" document.

-Application is implemented in Java programming language and it is a console application.
+The application has been developed using the Java programming language and is designed as a console-based program.

-If you want to check out specification in Serbian language, read OOS-PROJEKTNI.pdf.
+For the Serbian language specification, please refer to the "OOS-PROJEKTNI.pdf" document.